Description

 Day 2: Limassol to Omodos

-We’ll embark on a circular route through the stunning Commandaria region, passing by lakes and dams, and visiting a modern and impressive winery with views overlooking the village of Omodos.
+We’ll embark on a scenic route through the stunning Commandaria region, passing lakes, dams, vineyards, and a wind farm, with a visit to a modern, impressive winery that overlooks the village of Omodos.

 Next, we’ll explore the charming village of Omodos, enjoying traditional Cypriot cuisine at local tavernas.
 Omodos is a picturesque and ancient village founded during the Byzantine Empire.
 The village is paved with stone and surrounded by towering mountain peaks, famous for its vineyards, high-quality wines, and the renowned “Arktina” bread of Omodos, celebrated throughout Cyprus.